ToxicK1dd/FileShare/README.md

 For easy documentation, and manual testing the API is using Swagger.

-The Swagger dashboard is password protected,\
+The Swagger dashboard is protected with a hardcoded username, and password.\
-with a hardcoded password, found in the `SwaggerBasicAuthMiddleware` class.
+This can be found in `FileShare.Api/Middleware/SwaggerBasicAuthMiddleware`.

 All interface methods in the service layer is documented with summaries,\
 which describes what the method is for, and what data it returns.